YD525/SSELexicon/README.md

 ### 🙏 Special Thanks

-I would like to give special thanks to the developers of the three key frameworks above.
+I would like to give special thanks to the developers of [Mutagen.Bethesda](https://github.com/Mutagen-Modding/Mutagen) and [Champollion](https://github.com/Orvid/Champollion).
 Their excellent libraries provide SSE Lexicon with a stable and solid foundation, allowing us to focus more on developing the translation features.

 ---